floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

 .. image:: ../_img/tutorial_matchsheets_singlegoal.png

-This looks alright!
+This is a neat start!
 However, our goal is to summarize the whole match into a single match sheet that displays all the goals.

-As we know the number of goals in the first two halves we can setup a grid of subplots.
-In this case we create a 2x3 grid for the six goals in the match.
-We also create a legend with the colors for the two teams.
+Therefore, we setup a grid of subplots (in this case a 2x3 grid for the six goals).
+We add a legend with our designated colors for the two teams.

 .. code-block:: python